September 4, 2024

 Finding it hard to justify thousands of dollars spent?
 Wasting precious engineering cycles on improving the observability ROI?
 You’re not alone.
 As an industry it’s time we admit - outsourcing generic observability to a vendor is a costly myth we’ve bought into.
 Let’s stop digging that hole.

-A Story at a recent observability conference we had a conversation with Daniel who manages Kubernetes at a large SaaS company.
+A Story: at a recent observability conference we had a conversation with Daniel who manages Kubernetes at a large SaaS company.
 We were discussing making their infrastructure more horizontally scalable by switching to a larger number of smaller nodes.
 Daniel said he tried that but had to go back to a few huge nodes.

 The reason: having dozens of ephemeral nodes sending logs and metrics inflated his observability bill so much as to cancel out all the benefits from having a more scalable environment.